How your resume is screened

 When hiring fresh grads, I know that many of them will not have as much experience as someone who has years of industry experience.
 Hence, I would look out more for soft skills, such as attention to detail, initiative, passion, ability to get things done, etc. Note: this applies only if you have met the minimum threshold of proficiency/competency in the skill set checklist.

-Now that you are aware of how recruiters screen your resume, here are 10 actionable ways you can do to improve your resume.
+Now that you are aware of how recruiters screen your resume, here are some actionable ways you can apply to instantly improve your resume.

 I've often received resumes with no cover letters, and I am perfectly fine with it.
 If you ask me, it is better to have no cover letter than to have a bad cover letter, especially if your cover letter is a "templated" content.
 An effective cover letter needs to highlight the fit between the job requirements and your skills/experiences.
 Do not just tell me what you have done in your cover letter; Tell me how it is a fit for what I am looking for.